Great Horned Owl: The Greatest Nocturnal Hunter

 Great Horned Owl Sounds

-The great horned owl makes the soft, deep sounds that many people associate with owls.
+If you ask someone what noise owls make, expect some variation of hoos or hoots.
+The great horned owl makes these soft, deep sounds that many people associate with owls.
+The recognizable hoo, hoo-hoo, hoo … hoooh notes ring out across North America.
 They’re most vocal in winter, so bundle up and step outside for a listen.

-Great horneds are early nesters; listen for their characteristic hoots on cold, crisp winter nights, and especially before breeding season in fall.
+Great horneds are early nesters; listen for their characteristic hoots on cold, crisp nights, and especially before breeding season.
 A paired male and female perform a courtship duet.
-They utter a low series of five to eight hoots.
+They utter a low series of five to eight hoots; the female’s notes are higher pitched.
 They also bow to each other and rub their bills together.

 Female great horned owls are bigger than males, but males have larger voice boxes.
 When you hear them calling back and forth, try to pick up the male’s deeper voice and the female’s corresponding higher pitched hoots.